 1. Hand Squeeze

-Start your chair exercises by improving your hand’s strength and endurance.
+Start your chair exercises for seniors by improving your hand’s strength and endurance.
 They really help when you carry heavy objects for a long period of time.
 It also helps in contracting the muscles of the arms and chest.

 Start by holding a ball in front of you with both of your hands.
 Then, try to press the ball together as hard as you can and release.
 Do this at least 10 times.
 To push yourself further, push the ball away from your chest while squeezing it and pull it back in.
 It is important to do this slowly as it will yield a better result.